Deogle/ballista/README.md

 # Ballista

-A minimal JS utility class and a small CLI utility for running *parallelized* Lighthouse tests.
+A minimal JS module and a small CLI utility for running _parallelized_ Lighthouse tests.
 Run multiple iterations across multiple URLs to reduce the friction of performance benchmarking.